ctkhanhly/SimpleVoronoi/README.md

 # SimpleVoronoi
-Draw a simple Voronoi diagram art from any image to the terminal using block graphics
+Draw a simple Voronoi diagram art from any image to the terminal using block graphics.
+Computed vonoroi sites by setting thredshold to flood fill and group pixels in similar region to the same centroid.

 # TerminalImageViewer